 Accounting-Response packets are sent by the RADIUS accounting server to the client to acknowledge that the Accounting-Request has been received and recorded successfully.
-If the Accounting-

-Request was recorded successfully then the RADIUS accounting server MUST transmit a packet with the Code field set to 5 (Accounting-Response).
+If the Accounting-Request was recorded successfully then the RADIUS accounting server MUST transmit a packet with the Code field set to 5 (Accounting-Response).
 On reception of an Accounting-Response by the client, the Identifier field is matched with a pending Accounting-Request.
+The Response Authenticator field MUST contain the correct response for the pending Accounting-Request.
 Invalid packets are silently discarded.